 CheckBox in Blazor TreeView Component

-The Blazor TreeView component allows to check more than one node in TreeView by enabling the ShowCheckBox property.
-When this property is enabled, checkbox appears before each TreeView node text.
+The Blazor TreeView component enables multiple node selection through checkboxes by activating the ShowCheckBox property.
+When this property is enabled, a checkbox appears before the text of each TreeView node.

 AutoCheck in Blazor TreeView Component

-• If not all child nodes are checked, the parent node will display as partially checked (intermediate state).
+• If not all child nodes are checked, the parent node will display as partially checked (in an intermediate state).

 • If all child nodes are checked, the parent node will display as fully checked.

-• When a parent node is checked, its child nodes will also display as checked.
+• When a parent node is checked, its child nodes will also become checked.

 @using Syncfusion.Blazor.Navigations